-The onshore syn-rift sediments, demonstrating a thickness of up to ~2.5km, may be divided into three lithostratigraphic groups: a Lower Group characterized by alluvial to lacustrine sediments deposited in the Late Pliocene; a Middle Group (2.5-1.8Ma to 0.7-0.45Ma ago) dominated by lacustrine fan deltas; and an Upper Group (0.7-0.45Ma ago to present) characterized by alternating marine and lacustrine sediments (e.g., Ori, 1989; Gawthorpe et al., 1994; Rohais et al., 2007; Backert et al., 2010; Palyvos et al., 2010; Leeder et al., 2012; Ford et al., 2013).

 The IODP Exp.
 381 ‘Corinth Active Rift Development’ drilled three sites (M0078, M0079 and M0080 in the Alkyonides Gulf) and sampled the most recent syn-rift deposits (~1-2 Ma) reaching a maximum depth of 705 m below sea floor (mbsf).
-This is the longest and highest resolution record of its kind located in a young extensional basin at the point of connection to the global ocean and provides the first constraints concerning the age of the full rift sequence, syn-rift stratigraphy, rates and timings of rift tectonic processes, sediment fluxes and basin environmental conditions (McNeill et al., 2019b; Shillington et al., 2019).
-The rift basin was periodically isolated from marine conditions as sea level fluctuated and as the rift moved vertically due to tectonics.
-Preliminary studies from site M0079 suggest significant climate-driven changes in paleoenvironment, sediment accumulation and geochemistry of this young rift (McNeill et al., 2019a; McNeill et al., 2019b, according to magnetostratigraphy, was foundas well and these findings ing; cores; ; ).
-The studied dinoflagellate cyst microfossil assemblages present well the alternations between the isolated intervals and the marine transitions, as well as the variations of the taxa and their ecological preferences, between the successive marine and isolated intervals, representing a good sea level-paleoclimatic record for the last the last ~750 ka (McNeill et al., 2019a).
+The preliminary sedimentological, micropalaeontological and geochemical analyses of the recovered deposits allowed the identification of two major lithostratigraphic units.
+The upper LU1 (further subdivided into subunits from LU1.1 up to 1.16) represents an interval of periodical isolation and reconnection of the GoC with the Mediterranean Sea in response to the global sea-level fluctuations; the lower LU2 characterises a more isolated environment (Shillington et al., 2019).
+Several subunits of the M0078 core were characterised by the relatively high abundances of benthic and/or planktonic foraminifera, suggesting marine conditions (e.g. LU1.1, 1.3, 1.7), whereas, in other intervals, foraminifera were completely absent (McNeil et al., 2019b).
+The occurrence of marine diatoms and calcareous nannoplankton also suggests marine conditions, whereas they were absent in the isolated subunits (e.g. LU 1.2, 1.4, 1.6) (McNeil et al., 2019b).
+In contrast to the discontinuous occurrence of these calcareous and siliceous proxies (McNeill et al., 2019b), dinocysts are present all through the sequence and their assemblages represent well the alternations between the isolated intervals and the marine transitions.

+The age constraints of the deposits are mainly based on the study of site M0079 which reported significant climate-driven changes in palaeoenvironment, sediment accumulation and geochemistry during the last ~850 ka, correlating well with the Marine Isotopic Stages (McNeill et al., 2019a; McNeill et al., 2019b; Gawthorpe et al., 2022).
+The identified Brunhes/Matuyama boundary (0.773 Ma) and several dating points were correlated with the reference PISO-1500 RPI curve, providing a high-resolution age-depth model (Maffione and Herrero-Bervera, 2022) for the deposits.
+The Brunhes/Matuyama reversal has been also recognized at site M0078 at the depth of 385.99 mbsf (McNeill et al., 2019b).
+The deposits of sites M0079 and M0078, both originating from the central GoC, have been correlated in detail by Gawthorpe et al. (2022), providing the age frame for the present study.

 Material and Methods

-The site M0078, drilled during IODP Exp.
-381, is a long record of the synrift sedimentation (McNeill et al., 2019b).
-The site is located in the central part of the Gulf of Corinth (38°8′41.802″N 22°45′30.251″E) at a water depth of 859.5 m (Figure 1).
+Site M0078, drilled during IODP Exp.
+381, is a long record of the syn-rift sedimentation (McNeill et al., 2019b).
+It is located in the central part of the Gulf of Corinth (38°8′41.802″N 22°45′30.251″E) at a water depth of 859.5 m (Figure 1).
 The sedimentary sequence drilled 610.43 mbsf that were divided into two main Lithostratigraphic Units (LU).
-Deposition during the upper, LU1 (0-385.14 mbsf) is primarily controlled by eustatic sea level, dominated by detrital clay- and silt-grade carbonate (Figure 2).
-This interval has been divided into 16 subunits (LU1.1-1.16) in respect to the alternation of marine and isolated/semi-isolated intervals, while a number of facies associations (FA) have been described (McNeill et al., 2019b; Figure 2).
+Deposition during the upper one, LU1 (0–385.14 mbsf), is primarily controlled by eustatic sea level and dominated by detrital clay- and silt-grade carbonate (Figure 2).
+This interval has been divided into 16 subunits (LU1.1-1.16) with respect to the alternation of marine and isolated/semi-isolated intervals, with several facies associations (FA) have been described (McNeill et al., 2019b; Figure 2).
 Below 385.14 mbsf, LU2 is composed almost entirely of weakly laminated to homogeneous highly bioturbated mud (FA12).
-The boundary between LU1 and LU2 is sharp and marked by an abrupt change from laminated greenish gray muds to homogeneous light gray muds downhole (McNeill et al., 2019a).
+The boundary between LU1 and LU2 is sharp and marked by an abrupt change from laminated greenish-grey muds to homogeneous light-grey muds downhole (McNeill et al., 2019a).

-3.1 Sampling and laboratory procedure (Borehole M0078A)
+3.1 Sampling and laboratory procedure